 A reliable VPN service often comes at a fee, but it’s an afterthought if you consider how much you can lose if your sensitive data is stolen.

 1. How many internet users are using VPNs?

 According to several accounts, approximately 31% of internet users worldwide use VPNs.
 Hence, the market for VPNs is not in danger of saturation anytime soon because there is still a world of potential in terms of growth.

 2. Do VPNs protect you from hacking completely?

 Using a VPN is still the most efficient method to safeguard online data.
 The encryption algorithm makes it significantly challenging or impossible for attackers to steal or intercept communications.

-Still, regardless of how effectively the VPN is developed or managed, it is vulnerable to hackers in the same way any other digital service is.
+Still, regardless of how effectively the VPN is developed or managed, it is vulnerable to hackers like any other digital service.
 Even if a VPN uses the strongest level of encryption, a highly-skilled cybercriminal can still access your data via other means.